 If you do not have one, then create an account.

-Select the “Nodes” tab, then select the Create new node button.
+Select the “Nodes” tab, then click the Create FAST node button (or the Add FAST node link).

 A dialog window will appear.
 Give a meaningful name to the node and select the Create button.
 The guide suggests that you use the name